 Easy and Delicious Thanksgiving Recipes

-A little on my credentials: as a twenty something foodie, I have cooked (or helped to cook) numerous holiday meals and it is something I look forward to all year.
-I have planned, searched far and wide, and have come up with some delicious, easy to make, and sometimes slightly healthier options for traditional holiday dishes.
+A little on my credentials: as a now thirty-something foodie, I have cooked (or helped to cook) numerous holiday meals and it is something I look forward to all year.
+I have cooked holiday dinners for one person to 40 people, spent time planning and searching for the perfect recipes.
+I have also come up with some delicious, easy to make, and sometimes slightly healthier options for traditional holiday dishes.

 Many of these recipes are adapted from Food Network chefs or Cooking Light (two great resources).
 Adaptations to recipes have been made to make them original, slightly different, and real crowd pleasers.